jfitton/Mastermind/README.md

 # Mastermind
-Creates a version of the board game Mastermind using JOptionPanes
+This program runs a version of the board game Mastermind using JOptionPane